-8VAC20-781-520.
+8VAC20-781-510.
 General requirements for medication administration.

-- A. The decision to administer medicines at a facility may be limited by center policy to administer: (i) prescribed medications, (ii) nonprescription medications, or (iii) only those medications required for emergencies or by law. - B. Written parental authorization for medication shall be obtained prior to a medication being accepted, maintained, or stored at the center. - C. Medications accepted, maintained, or stored at the center shall (i) be labeled with the child's name, and (ii) not be kept or used beyond the date of expiration. - D. For any child for whom emergency medication (such as albuterol, glucagon, or epinephrine auto-injector) has been provided to the center by the parent, there shall always be a staff member who is immediately accessible and available and meets the requirements listed in 8VAC20-781-180. - E. Prescription and nonprescription medication shall be given to a child: - 1.
-According to the center's written medication policies; and

-- 2. Only with written authorization from the parent that has not expired. - F. Medication shall be administered by a staff member who is 18 years of age or older. - G. The licensee shall ensure that written authorization from the child's parent for medication is only valid for 10 business days unless written authorization from the child's physician is on file. - H. Long-term prescription and nonprescription drug administration may be allowed with written authorization from the child's physician and parent and shall be renewed based on the child's physician instructions. - I. Medication authorization shall be available to staff during the entire time it is effective. - J. When an authorization for medication expires, the center shall notify the parent with the intent to safely return the medication to the parent or receive an updated authorization form.
-If a parent has been non-responsive and has not retrieved the medication, the center shall safely dispose of the medication according to the center's policy for medication disposal, but no later than 30 calendar days after the expiration date of the authorization.
-The expired medication authorization form shall be kept with the medication until the center can safely return the medication to the parent or dispose of the medication.
+- A. The decision to administer medicines at a facility may be limited by center policy to administer: (i) prescribed medications, (ii) nonprescription medications, or (iii) only those medications required for emergencies or by law. - B. Written parental authorization for medication shall be obtained prior to a medication being accepted, maintained, or stored at the center. - C. Medications accepted, maintained, or stored at the center shall (i) be labeled with the child's name, and (ii) not be kept or used beyond the date of expiration or use by date on the medication container. - D. For any child for whom emergency medication (such as albuterol, glucagon, or epinephrine auto-injector) has been provided to the center by the parent, there shall always be a staff member who is immediately accessible and available and meets the requirements listed in 8VAC20-781-170. - E. Prescription and nonprescription medication shall be given to a child only with written authorization from the parent that has not expired.
+Medication shall be administered by a staff member who is 18 years of age or older. - F. The licensee shall ensure that written authorization from the child's parent for medication is only valid for 10 business days unless written authorization from the child's physician is on file. - G. Long-term prescription and nonprescription drug administration shall be allowed only with written authorization from the child's physician and parent and shall be renewed based on instructions from the child's physician. - H. Medication authorization shall be available to staff during the entire time it is effective. - 1.
+When an authorization for medication expires, the center shall notify the parent with the intent to safely return the medication to the parent or receive an updated authorization form.
+If a parent has been non-responsive and has not retrieved the medication, the center shall safely dispose of the medication, but no later than 30 calendar days after the